maxim2266/pump/README.md

 of the above signature, it does not help with development of such iterators, leaving this responsibility to the user.

-To give an example, a constructor for simple pump iterating over the given slice can look like the following:
+To give an example, a constructor for a simple pump iterating over the given slice can look like the following:
 ```Go
 func SlicePump[T any](s []T) *pump.Handle[T] {